-Shipbuilding became the principal manufacturing contribution of Florida to the war effort.
+Although several Florida industries grew during World War II, shipbuilding became the principal manufacturing contribution of Florida to the war effort.
 Wainwright Shipbuilding in Panama City built 108 vessels during the war and employed 15,000 workers.
 Over 9,000 employees worked in shipbuilding in the Tampa Bay area.
-Even landlocked Orlando produced 9,000 assault boats used in amphibious landing operations, such as the D-Day invasion of Normandy, France in June 1944.
+Even landlocked Orlando produced 9,000 assault boats used in amphibious landing operations, such as the D-Day invasion of Europe.

 Wages improved and jobs became plentiful due to the large number of men in the armed services.
-Women, African-Americans, and other ethnic minorities made small but significant inroads into professions previously dominated by white males.
+Women, as well as African Americans and other ethnic minorities made small but significant inroads into professions previously dominated by white males.

-An Act of Congress during World War II allowed women to enlist for noncombat duties in the Women’s Auxiliary Army Corps (WAAC), the Women Appointed for Voluntary Emergency Service (WAVES), Women's Auxiliary Ferrying Squadron (WAFS), and Semper Paratus Always Ready Service (SPARS), the Women’s Reserve of the Marine Corp.
+An Act of Congress during World War II allowed women to enlist for noncombat duties in the Women's Auxiliary Army Corps (WAAC), the Women Accepted for Voluntary Emergency Service (WAVES), Women's Auxiliary Ferrying Squadron (WAFS), and Semper Paratus Always Ready Service (SPARS), the Women's Reserve of the Marine Corps.